 “We are arriving, I am convinced, at a conception of art as vast as the greatest epochs of the past: there is the same tendency toward large scale, the same effort shared among a collectivity.
 If one can doubt the whole idea of creation taking place in isolation, then the clinching proof is when collective activity leads to very distinct means of personal expression.” *

-At time of writing, the thinking is to represent everything under three ‘thinking-through-making’ headings:
+At time of writing, the intention is to reformat everything under three overlapping ‘thinking-through-making’ headings:

 | process and making as ethical reflection…